artofbi/obi11gbook/README.md

 ##Database for the Tennis Data Warehouse
 The Tennis DB can be found in a couple of different flavors.
 In the folder labeled Tennis_Database, you'll find the:
-*Tennis Database DDL File
+* Tennis Database DDL File
-*Tennis Database HTML Documentation Zip File
+* Tennis Database HTML Documentation Zip File

+Password: Tennis01

 We've parked the full-blown Oracle Database Dump of the Tennis DB on the following link for you to download, http://aws3.artofbi.com/OBI11gBook/TennisDB.7z